 “Professional grooming every 4-6 weeks is a good way to keep shedding at a minimum and to avoid a mess at home; groomers have all the proper tools and specialty shampoos for shedding dogs,” says Rozanski.

 “Bathing at home can be fun, but if the dog is not rinsed or dried properly, or if the wrong shampoo is used, a skin condition can occur.
-Also, the PH balance/level for a dog is different than a person, so only dog shampoos should be used,” added Rozanski.
+Also, the pH balance for a dog is different than a person, so only dog shampoos should be used,” added Rozanski.

 Keeping Your Home Clean of Pet Hair

-When it comes to keeping your home clean, there are many things you can do to either pick up cast-off dog hair or keep it from becoming a problem.
+When it comes to keeping your home clean, there are many things you can do to either pick up cast-off dog hair or keep it from becoming a problem in the first place.
 According to Rozanski, it’s always a good idea to keep furniture and other desired areas covered with a throw or sheet, but vacuuming is your best weapon in the fight against dog hair.
-While a conventional vacuum can be used, there are special devices and attachments that can make the job easier.
-Rozanski recommends the FURminator line of products.
-FURminator manufactures a wide array of brushes, shedding tools, combs, shampoos, and conditioners that are available in most pet supply stores as well as online.
+While a conventional vacuum can be used, there are special dog vacuums with devices and attachments that are designed to deal with pet fur, which can make the job easier.

-When it comes to quick pickups of dog hair from clothes and furniture, Rozanski is partial to hand rollers from companies such as 3M.
-If you have wood flooring in your home, a Swiffer or similar type of broom might do just as well as a vacuum, but you will still need one to get in the nooks and crannies of your furniture.
-Again, none of these actions will completely eliminate shed hair from your home, but they will help you go to great lengths to combat it.
+When it comes to quick pickups of dog hair from clothes and furniture, Rozanski is partial to dog hair rollers from companies such as 3M.
+Again, none of these actions will completely eliminate shed hair from your home, but they will help you combat it.

 Using Air Filters to Control Pet Hair in the Home

-Perhaps the most important thing you can do to stay ahead of shedding is by using tips from multiple experts.
+Perhaps the most important thing you can do to stay ahead of shedding is to think ahead.

 “My suggestion for most owners is to learn about your dog and the breed before making a decision on purchasing or adopting the pet.
 You need to understand the requirements for that pet in terms of veterinary care, nutrition, and maintenance,” says Dr. Denish.